 Friday was a day to celebrate our youth and all those who make up our cadet forces – the Sea Cadet Corps and Royal Marines Cadets, Army Cadets, RAF Air Cadets and our Combined Cadet Forces – and last but not least, all of our fulltime cadet staff and our cadet force adult volunteers.

 You may have seen some of the video interviews we posted with cadets and instructors on our social media channels, but we also shared some fantastic journeys from cadets and staff from Ross-on-Wye and Monmouth Sea Cadets and the Worcester and Malvern Sea Cadets, and an inspirational story of a young Air Cadet whose first aid skills he learnt with the cadets helped to save the life of a young girl.

 The final day of celebration culminated in Armed Forces Day.
 We were proud to see the huge amount of our reserve and cadet units, staff, employers and wider communities join in to #SaluteOurForces and share their messages of support.

 During the week we were also delighted to hear of so many new organisations signing the Armed Forces Covenant, including Worcestershire Acute NHS Hospitals Trust, and a collective virtual signing from Shawbury Parish Council, Home Instead Senior Care, Dulson Training, Climbing Out and Ball Sports Ltd, which was organised by Shropshire Council.
 Thank you all for demonstrating your support.

-It was a busy week all round but one we are very proud as ever to be a part of!
-If you would like to find out more about the reserve forces, cadets, veterans or how your organisation can support the forces community, please visit our website here.
+It was a busy week all round and one we are very proud as ever to be a part of!